leenock/M.leenocks/README.md

 ## Enoch.M  @leenock_

 Currently, I'm a software engineer | full Stack Web-Developer.
 My focus is to build a solid foundation of knowledge I can use to build things.
-- 💬 I enjoy connecting with people from all walks of life, so please don't hesitate to contact me [here](https://www.linkedin.com/in/enoch-m-356368b8/)
+- 💬 I enjoy connecting with people from all walks of life, so please don't hesitate to contact me.

 ### Languages, Tools & Frameworks